luca-matei/dima/README.md

 Description.
 Visit [lucamatei.net/hal](https://) for more.

+## TO DO
+- separate host, dev / test / prod machines, guest devices from main network in dhcp

 ## Prerequisites
 Create a Gitlab REST API token from your [Gitlab profile](https://gitlab.com/-/profile/personal_access_tokens).
 Save it as you have to feed it later when it prompts.